ivan-guerra/programmador.com/content/posts/binary-rain.md

 };
 ```

-`CharStream` is fixed sized container type storing a limited number of non NULL
+`CharStream` is a fixed sized container type storing a limited number of non
-`Char` objects. `CharStream` supports two primary operations: insert and remove.
+NULL `Char` objects. `CharStream` supports two primary operations: insert and
+remove.

 `InsertChar()` inserts a `Char` at the beginning of the stream.
 The caller can
 only add up to `char_limit_` characters to the stream. `RemoveChar()` removes
 the last `Char` in the stream by shifting all elements right a cell.

-Below is a sequence of calls to a `CharStream` object showing how the scrolling
+Below is a sequence of calls to a `CharStream` object demonstrating scrolling
-effect can be achieved using the `InsertChar()` and `RemoveChar()` methods of
+using the `InsertChar()` and `RemoveChar()` methods of the class:
-the class:

 ```text
 CharStream stream(5, 3) -> [NULL, NULL, NULL, NULL, NULL]